WebTrit/webtrit_docs/signaling/index.md

 # WebTrit Signaling Protocol

-**WebTrit Signaling Protocol (WTSP)** goal is to organize reliable, predictable, and self-recoverable mechanisms to connect **WebTrit apps** with **WebTrit Core**.
+The **WebTrit Signaling Protocol (WTSP)** is designed to establish a reliable, predictable, and [self-recoverable mechanism](features/self_recoverable_mechanism.md) for connecting **WebTrit apps** to the **WebTrit Core**.

-WTSP uses WebSocket as a communications protocol, with obligatory specifying sub-protocol to [`webtrit-protocol`](websocket_subprotocol.md).
+WTSP utilizes WebSocket as its communication protocol, mandating the specification of the sub-protocol as [`webtrit-protocol`](websocket_subprotocol.md).

 WTSP URL structure:
 ```
 wss://<WebTrit Core host>[:<WebTrit Core port>]/signaling/v1?token=<token>[&force=<true | false (by default)>]
 ```
 where:
-- `token` - session token received with [WebTrit Core API](../api/index.md#core)
+- `token` - a session token obtained from the [WebTrit Core API](../api/index.md#core)
-- `force` - flag to define, must current connection close the active one if it exists (`true`) or not (`false`)
+- `force` - a flag to define, must current connection close the active one if it exists (`true`) or not (`false`)

-WTSP message must be string type with JSON serialized data.
+WTSP message data is a string serialized in the JSON format.

 ## Messages

-WTSP uses the next messages types:
+WTSP classifies messages into the following categories:
 - `handshake`
-  - *from server to client* and *from client to server*
+  - Direction: *server to client* and *client to server*.
-  - support current connection to an active client session
+  - Purpose: to maintain the current connection with an active client session.
 - `request`
+  - Direction: *client to server*.
-  - *from client to server*
+  - Purpose: to execute an action.
-  - logically divided into three groups:
+  - Logically divided into three groups:
     - _Session_
     - _Line_
     - _Call_
 - `response`
-  - *from server to client*
+  - Direction: *server to client*.
-  - acknowledge received `request`
+  - Purpose: to acknowledge a received `request`.
 - `event`
-  - *from server to client*
+  - Direction: *server to client*.
+  - Purpose: to notify about the progress of action execution and external events.
-  - logically divided into three groups:
+  - Logically divided into three groups:
     - _Session_
     - _Line_
     - _Call_

 ### Handshake

-After a successful WebSocket connection open the **WebTrit Core** server sends the current session [handshake `state`](handshake/state.md).
-Any requests from client to server can be sent only after this event is received, otherwise, the WebSocket connection will be closed with the appropriate [disconnect code](disconnect_codes.md).
+Upon successful WebSocket connection, the **WebTrit Core** server sends the current session's [handshake `state`](handshake/state.md).
+Clients should only send requests after receiving this message; failing to do so will result in the WebSocket connection being closed with an appropriate [disconnect code](disconnect_codes.md).

-To detect any connection issue in idle connection as soon as possible next approach must be used/implemented.
-The client must send a [handshake `keepalive`](handshake/keepalive.md) with the interval provided in the [handshake `state`](handshake/state.md).
+To promptly detect WebSocket connection issues during idle periods, clients must send a [handshake `keepalive`](handshake/keepalive.md) message at intervals specified in the [handshake `state`](handshake/state.md).
 The server echoes the received [handshake `keepalive`](handshake/keepalive.md).

 ### Request